A Discussion on Japan's Meiji Reforms

 Meiji leaders had embraced the influence of western thoughts particularly in science and technology.
-Universities were opened to all citizens and new education system was adopted, new banking system were implemented, modern weaponry, trains communications system (telegraph) were imported too.
-Japan had also adopted the use of the Gregorian calendar which was used together with the traditional system of the previous reigning emperors.
+Universities were opened to all citizens and a new education system was adopted, a new banking system was implemented, modern weaponry trains communications system (telegraph) were imported too.
+Japan had also adopted the use of Gregorian calendar which was used together with the traditional system of the previous reigning emperors.

-In terms of national security, military modernization had been very significant; this was evident in the small standing army, a large reserve system and a compulsory military service for all men.
-As Japan embraced the influence of the west it made an effort to study the military systems of foreign military and naval schools, advisers with knowledge on military and defense were brought in, cadets were sent to Europe and United States military and naval schools to learn.
-The modern army of Japan was not just composed of samurais, under the leadership of Masujiro Omura, peasants and workers were recruited in the military.
+In terms of national security, military modernization had been very significant; this was evident in the small standing army, a large reserve system, and compulsory military service for all men.
+As Japan embraced the influence of the west it made an effort to study the military systems of foreign military and naval schools, advisers with knowledge of military and defense were brought in, and cadets were sent to Europe and United States military and naval schools to learn.
+The modern army of Japan was not just composed of samurais, under the leadership of Masujiro Omura, peasants and workers were recruited into the military.
 This was not pleasing to the warrior class and had caused Omura his life; he was assassinated by a group of samurai later on (www.factsanddetails.com, 2018).

-The amount saved by the government from paying samurai stipends were used to finance intermediate –term government bonds which were distributed to the people and has reduced government expenses.
-The samurai who received the bonds used it to survive, some invested their bonds, and others sold it to brokers but were unwise in spending the money that is why they ended up broke.
-With such condition of the former samurai, it had caused their discontent and led them to hold an uprising which was recognized as the rebellions against the Meiji government (Holcombe, 2017).
+The amount saved by the government from paying samurai stipends was used to finance intermediate-term government bonds which were distributed to the people and reduced government expenses.
+The samurai who received the bonds used them to survive, some invested their bonds, and others sold them to brokers but were unwise in spending the money which is why they ended up broke.
+The condition of the former samurai, it had caused their discontent and led them to hold an uprising which was recognized as a rebellion against the Meiji government (Holcombe, 2017).

 The Japanese Learning the Western Ways

-The leader of the Meiji government has been aware of the progress of the western world and thus sent some learning missions to get an idea and absorb as much as possible form neighbor countries.
+The leader of the Meiji government has been aware of the progress of the western world and thus sent some learning missions to get an idea and absorb as much as possible from neighboring countries.
 The officials were sent to United State and Europe in order to learn about the government institutions, courts, prison systems, schools and education, the import and export business, factories, glass plants, mines, and a lot of enterprises.
 This is to modernize the economy of Japan.
-The experience in United States is more perplex for the delegates, they have been “culture shocked” with the way things are in the US compared to how they felt in Britain and Germany.
-From those experiences, they have realized that they are more relatively alike with Germany.
-It was from Germany where they got the idea of building a strong military force first instead of relying merely on laws and the people.
+The experience in the United States is more perplexing for the delegates, they have been “culture shocked” with the way things are in the US compared to how they felt in Britain and Germany.
+From those experiences, they have realized that they are relatively alike to Germany.
+It was from Germany that they got the idea of building a strong military force first instead of relying merely on laws and the people.
 Even in education, like teaching language and literature, Japan took after the system of Germany (Holcombe, 2017).